jlevers/selling-partner-api/README.md

 ## Working with model classes

 Most operations have one or more models associated with it.
 These models are classes that contain the data needed to make a certain kind of request to the API, or contain the data returned by a given request type.
-All of the models share the same general interface: you can either specify all the model's attributes during initialization, or use setter methods to set each attribute after the fact.
+All of the models share the same general interface: you can either specify all the model's attributes during initialization, or set each attribute after the fact.
 Here's an example using the Service API's `Buyer` model ([docs](https://github.com/jlevers/selling-partner-api/blob/main/docs/Model/ServiceV1/Buyer.md), ([source](https://github.com/jlevers/selling-partner-api/blob/main/lib/Model/ServiceV1/Buyer.php)).

 The `Buyer` model has four attributes: `buyer_id`, `name`, `phone`, and `is_prime_member`.
 (If you're wondering how you would figure out which attributes the model has on your own, check out the `docs` link above.)
 To create an instance of the `Buyer` model with all those attributes set: